Do you want to transfer files from Windows to Linux hassle-free? We will tell you how you can do that; follow the guide.

 Step 3: You will see the Upload button on TeraBox.
 Click on that button from your Windows computer.
 Select the files and let them upload.

-Step 4: Once the files are uploaded, open the application on Linux and log in using the same account.
+Step 4: Once the files are uploaded, visit the TeraBox official website from any browser on Linux and log in using the same account.
 Select those files and click on the Download button.
-Choose the path on your computer and save the files.
+Then you can find the downloaded files in the default download folder.
+That’s how to transfer files from Windows to Linux.

 Final Thoughts